igormarti/crud-spring/README.md

 # crud-spring
-This project was create a CRUD with Spring Boot
+This project was created a CRUD with Spring Boot